Comparing Sequential Forecasters: Introduction

-In this work, we derive a statistically rigorous procedure for sequentially comparing the performances of such probability forecasts, using the powerful tool of \emph{time-uniform confidence sequences (CS)} \citep{darling1967confidence,lai1976confidence,howard2021timeuniform}.
-CSs are sequences of confidence intervals that provide time-uniform and nonasymptotic coverage guarantees, enabling valid sequential inference at any stopping time for a time-varying parameter of interest, such as the difference in the average predictive performance up to time $t$.
-In particular, the coverage guarantees are valid both in the cases where inference is done sequentially after each outcome and in the case of post-hoc inference on the (sequentially) observed data.
-Figure~\ref{fig:figure1} demonstrates how variants of CS we develop in our paper all uniformly cover the average forecast score differential $\Delta_t$, which reflects the time-varying average difference in forecast quality measured using scoring rules \citep{gneiting2007strictly}.
-Importantly, our empirical Bernstein (EB) CS, which has a non-asympotic coverage guarantee at arbitrary stopping times is variance-adaptive, becomes nearly as tight as its fixed-time counterpart (a confidence interval without a stopping time guarantee; \citet{lai2011evaluating}) as time grows large.
+In this work, we derive statistically rigorous procedures for \emph{sequentially} comparing forecasters via the powerful tool of \emph{confidence sequences (CS)}~\citep{darling1967confidence,lai1976confidence,howard2021timeuniform}.
+CSs are sequences of confidence intervals (CIs) that provide time-uniform coverage guarantees, which allow valid sequential inference under continuous monitoring and at data-dependent stopping times.
+The parameter of interest in this paper is the time-varying mean difference in forecast scores up to time $t$.
+Most CSs we develop in our paper are also nonasymptotically valid, meaning that their coverage guarantee holds at every time point $t \geq 1$.

-We motivate our derivation of confidence sequences by introducing a game-theoretic setup \citep{shafer2019game}, in which two players play a sequential forecasting game on an outcome with an unknown parameter.
-This game highlights the sequential nature of the problem setting and the need for a time-uniform and distribution-free inference procedure.
-We then use the martingale theory of scoring rules with linear equivalents \citep{lai2011evaluating} to derive confidence sequences for the time-varying difference in average forecasting scores of the two forecasts.
-The resulting sequential inference procedure is time-uniform, nonasymptotic, and also distribution-free: we make virtually no assumptions on how the outcomes (and forecasts, in most cases) are actually generated.
+In addition, we derive \emph{e-processes} and \emph{p-processes}~\citep{ramdas2021testing} for testing whether one forecaster outperforms the other on average, which is a composite null that we formally define in Section~\ref{sec:eprocess}.
+An e-process $E_t$ is a nonnegative process such that under the null, its expectation at any stopping time is at most one.
+It quantifies the amount of accumulated evidence against the null up to time $t$: a larger $E_t$ is more evidence against the null.
+Further, $\sfp_t = 1/\sup_{i \leq t}E_i$ is a p-process --- its realization at any stopping time is a valid p-value, a property referred to as \emph{anytime-valid} or \emph{always-valid}~\citep{johari2021always,howard2021timeuniform}.
+These are also formally defined in Section~\ref{sec:eprocess}.
+Throughout the paper, we define \emph{safe, anytime-valid inference (SAVI)} methods as ones that satisfy either the time-uniform coverage guarantee (CS) or the anytime-valid guarantee (e- or p-processes).

+The setup in which we develop our methods is game-theoretic~\citep{shafer2019game}: we posit that two players participate in a forecasting game on a sequence of outcomes with an unknown distribution.
+This setup naturally leads to ``distribution-free'' inference procedures --- other than requiring bounded scoring rules, we make no assumptions on the time-varying dynamics of the outcomes and forecasts, such as stationarity.
+We further discuss how to relax even the assumption of bounded scores using asymptotic CSs (Section~\ref{sec:asympcs}) and normalized scores (Section~\ref{sec:winkler}).